‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Her Pert Booty In Impossibly Tight Leggings

 FELIZ DE COMPARTIRLES QUE MAÑANA 20 DE AGOSTO SE ESTRENA LA PELÍCULA @bellezonismo en AMAZON PRIME VIDEO @primevideomx en España y México ????????
 En las próximas semanas estará disponible para Estados Unidos, Reino Unido, Irlanda y Canada además de Caribe y resto de LATAM. ????????????GRACIAS DIOS ???? @dievkophoto Acciones @inkentourage @peperincon

-Garcia’s bold look alone drew in plenty of her fans, but it’s the fact that the shot perfectly captures Yanet’s infamous booty that seems to be setting Instagram on fire.
-Yanet regularly shares tips and videos showing her intense workout routine and her efforts have clearly paid off by the looks of this sultry photo.
+Garcia’s bold look alone drew in plenty of her fans, but it’s the fact that the shot perfectly captured Garcia’s infamous booty that seems to be setting Instagram on fire.
+Garcia regularly shares tips and videos showing her intense workout routine and her efforts have clearly paid off by the looks of this sultry photo.

-The Maxim Mexico beauty has 11 million followers on Instagram and this snapshot showcasing Yanet’s curvy backside instantly went viral.
+The Maxim Mexico beauty has 11 million followers on Instagram and this snapshot showcasing Garcia’s curvy backside instantly went viral.
 Within just three hours, it already had nearly 250,000 likes.
 In addition to that, about 900 comments were added with fans praising both Garcia’s sexy look as well as her movie news.

 What comes next for this Maxim Mexico bombshell?
 She is still working her daytime weather reporting gig, but she seems to be a sizzling-hot commodity at this point who has plenty of additional projects on the horizon.